Back to Posts

 • Is your team using AI to reduce burnout, or accidentally fueling it?
 (Yes/No)

-• Are your "sprints" actually sustainable—or just longer marathons?
+• Are your "sprints" actually sustainable, or just longer marathons?
 (Yes/No)

 Conclusion: Take the Win.
 Then Take a Walk

 AI will help you launch faster and build more.
 But the most important question remains: Are you working on what actually matters?
+Balance ambition with rest.
+Build with intention.
+And remember: your best ideas usually arrive after the work is done.

 Additional Resources